ashutoshraina/prod-suite-management-doc/guides/lagom-liberty-websphere/src/main/paradox/index.md

 #### Lagom to Liberty
 We will use the [ServiceLocator-DNS] ("https://github.com/typesafehub/service-locator-dns/") library.
-In development mode it is sufficient to map the service name (libertyservice) to any url.
+In development mode it is sufficient to map the service name (`libertyservice`) to any url.
 The `LagomLoader` has been modified to use the `DNSServiceLocator`.
-Lagom will automatically try and use service-locator dns.
+Lagom will automatically try and use service-locator-dns.

 #### Liberty to Lagom
-The Liberty application will discover the Lagom application using the combination of environment variables and DNS-SRV translation.
+The Liberty application will discover the Lagom application using the combination of environment variables and DNS SRV translation.
-The environment variables are set in the LibertyStateful set resource.
+The environment variables are set by the `LibertyStateful` set resource.

 ```
 {
   "name": "LAGOM_SERVICE",
   "value": "_http-lagom-api._tcp.lagomservice.default.svc.cluster.local"
 }
 ```
 We translate this DNS-SRV record using DNS library [Spotify-DNS]("https://github.com/spotify/dns-java").

 ## 6. Understanding the Kubernetes Resources

-Now, we have deployed Lagom and Liberty applications in the cluster.
+We have now deployed the Lagom and Liberty applications in the cluster.
 Next, we will determine the urls we can use to access the applications.
-Next, we will list the service to find the Kubernetes dashboard and the nginx ingress.
+After that, we will list the service to find the Kubernetes dashboard and the `nginx` proxy ingress.

 <pre class="code-bash prettyprint prettyprinted">
 minikube service list